 Network devices can come pre-configured with default user accounts and credentials.
 For example, wireless access points with a user account named 'admin' and a password of 'admin'.
-Ensuring default user accounts or credentials are changed, disabled or removed can assist in reducing the likelihood of network devices being exploited by malicious actors.
+Ensuring default user accounts or credentials are changed, disabled or removed during initial setup can assist in reducing the likelihood of network devices being exploited by malicious actors.

-Control: ISM-1304; Revision: 6; Updated: Mar-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Default user accounts or credentials for network devices, including for any pre-configured user accounts, are changed, disabled or removed.
+Control: ISM-1304; Revision: 7; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Default user accounts or credentials for network devices, including for any pre-configured user accounts, are changed, disabled or removed during initial setup.